moiezl/moiezl.github.io/_pages/about_einstein.md

 Currently Seeking Placements

-I'm a Computer Games Development Student at the University of Westinster, where we focus on the technical and creative aspects of game design and programming.
+I'm a Computer Games Development Student at the University of Westminster, where we focus on the technical and creative aspects of game design and programming.
 My academic journey has equipped me with a strong foundation in key areas, such as:

 ::marker